axoflow/axosyslog-core-docs/content/docs/chapter-parsers/cisco-parser/_index.md

 {{% /alert %}}

-The {{% productparam "abbrev" %}} application normalizes the parsed log messages into the following format:
+The {{% param "product.abbrev" %}} application normalizes the parsed log messages into the following format:

 ```c